Luey-A/Portfolio/README.md

 Netlify link (https://luey-a-portfolio.netlify.app)

 # General info?
-It is a project to display samples of my work, details about myslef, my completed projects in the past.
+It is a project to display samples of my work, details about myself, my completed projects in the past.

 # Technologies used
 - JavaScript (React)